15. Experiment Procedure / Protocol

 For the collection of core dataset, we use the following exclusion criteria for participants (please check the following box, if applicable):

-Participants must NOT be: 1) minors (i.e., younger than 18 years of age) or elderly (i.e., older than 65 years of age), 2) second language learners of the language of the experiment, 3) of low literacy (as indicated by absence of formal reading instruction, suspected or attested reading difficulty), 4) report language or reading disorders (neither developmental, e.g., dyslexia, reading or writing impairment, learning disorder, developmental language disorder, auditory processing disorder, expressive or receptive language disorder, language disorder associated with another medical condition; nor acquired such as cerebral palsy, childhood aphasia, aphasia, acquired dyslexia), 5) report any psychiatric disorders, 6) report any intellectual disability, 7) report sensory disability (e.g., be hard of hearing, deafness or blindness)
+Participants must NOT be: 1) minors (i.e., younger than 18 years of age), 2) second language learners of the language of the experiment, 3) of low literacy (as indicated by absence of formal reading instruction, suspected or attested reading difficulty), 4) report language or reading disorders (neither developmental, e.g., dyslexia, reading or writing impairment, learning disorder, developmental language disorder, auditory processing disorder, expressive or receptive language disorder, language disorder associated with another medical condition; nor acquired such as cerebral palsy, childhood aphasia, aphasia, acquired dyslexia), 5) report any psychiatric disorders, 6) report any intellectual disability, 7) report sensory disability (e.g., be hard of hearing, deafness or blindness)

 Add additional lab-specific exclusion criteria, if applicable, for example if you are completing this form for the collection of additional dataset(s):